aws-samples/sample-field-workforce-safety-ai-assistant/README.md

 ### Prerequisites

 - An AWS account
-- Access to Amazon Bedrock foundation models (Claude 3.X recommended)
+- Access to Amazon Bedrock foundation models (Claude 3.5 and above recommended),
-- Enable required models in the Amazon Bedrock console.
+- Enable required models in the Amazon Bedrock console (https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess).
 You may need to request access if not already granted.
+- We recommend using Cross Region Inference profile for better agent performance, please refer instructions at https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference.html for details.

 ### Deployment Options